cadellsingh/converter/README.md

 # Conversion Web App

 ## General Info

 - This semester I had to do a lot of conversions between three number systems (Binary, Decimal, Hexadecimal).
 - So I decided to create a little web app that does the conversion in real time and also shows the various steps.
 - Didn't use any built in or imported functions for the conversions.

 ## Demo

-- You can view it here [NumberSystemConversion](https://numbersystemconversion.netlify.app)
+- You can view it here [Number System Conversion](https://numbersystemconversion.netlify.app)

 ## Tech Stack

 - JavaScript ES6
 - Reactjs
 - Material UI